 Remember you need to use the actual parameters from your form code, not those used in our example URL above.

-From the Create & Send section of your client account, click Create a new campaign.
+From the Campaign section of your client account, click Create a new campaign.
 Make sure the email clearly explains who you are and includes a reminder for recipients about how you got their email address.

-The reconfirmation URL you built in step two is included in the email content.
+Then you need to add the reconfirmation URL created in step two to the email content.
 For example, it could be a text link that reads: Yes, I'm still interested.

-Make sure you have configured the reconfirmation URL correctly.
-To do this, send yourself a test email using a random recipient's details to test personalization, as shown here:
+To make sure you have configured the reconfirmation URL correctly, send yourself a test email using a random recipient's details to test personalization, as explained below.

-Give recipients a couple of weeks to confirm their subscription, and then you should only send to the newly opted-in list.
+After you have sent the reconfirmation email, give recipients a couple of weeks to confirm their subscription – or not.
+From now on you should only send to the newly opted-in list.